 This article was originally published 11.05.2020, and updated 01.07.2020

-Vacant Zone started in November 2019, and they are currently running a call for their next round of residencies.
+Vacant Zone started in November 2019.
 Two participants share the vacant zone for a four-month period: being there, dialoguing, reflecting and in the end, supported at a technical level by a specialized team, realizing the form and the shape that the project will take from that moment until the next inhabitance.

 East Bristol Contemporary (ebc)